um-pdavila/acs_docs/docs/pegasus/soft/matlab.rst

     parallel.defaultClusterProfile('LSF1');
     %% Verify the current profiles and the default:
     [allProfiles,defaultProfile] = parallel.clusterProfiles()

+*The multi-node parallel jobs must be submitted to the **parallel** queue with the appropriate ptile resource distribution.* For more information about queue and resource distribution requirements, see :ref:`Scheduling Jobs <p-jobs>`.

 The above script also reviews your current settings of the cluster profiles.
 You can now use the cluster profile for distributed